Guide to New Zealand workplaces

 Cultural differences in management style preferences

-Compared to workers from other countries, Kiwis are more likely to:
+Compared to workers from other countries, New Zealanders are more likely to:

 - make suggestions to their boss and talk to them in an informal way